During the High Tibial Osteotomy (HTO) Surgery

 As soon as Spinal Anesthesia is given the patient's limbs become numb and the patient is made to lie down.

-Urinary Catheterization is done to monitor the urinary output during as well as after the surgery.
-The catheter is removed at 48 hours after the surgery
+Urinary Catheterization is done to monitor the urinary output during as well as after the HTO Surgery.
+The catheter is removed at 48 hours after the High Tibial Osteotomy Surgery.

 Preparation of the limb before the surgery: